 Agnihotri Anustubh, Gadgil Ashok, Madon Temina, “A Framework For Development Engineering” in Gadgil Ashok, Madon Temina, Anderson R, Casaburi L, Lee K, Rezaee A (Eds.)
 (2021) An Introduction to Development Engineering.
 Springer (Book manuscript accepted by Springer) Chapter 1 Chapter 3

 Post Alison, Agnihotri Anustubh, and Hyun Chris, “Using Crowd-Sourced Data to Study Public Services: Lessons from Urban India.”, Studies in Comparative International Development 53.3 (2018): 324-342.
-Link Abstract
+PDF Link Abstract